 Rule 8.137 - Should the option to use the settled statement to provide a record of the documents in the case be eliminated given that appellants can use an appendix under rule 8.124 for this same purpose?
-Commentator Comment Committee Response explore how to revise Rule 8.137 and form APP-014 so that they are shorter and simpler to understand.
+Commentator Comment Committee Response The Advisory Committee on Providing Access and Fairness By Hon.
+Kathleen E. O'Leary and Hon.
+Laurie D. Zelon, Co-chairs Combining Complicated Processes Under SPR17-01, the clerk's transcript and the appellant's appendix processes are combined into the settled statement process.
+Combining these processes makes California Rule of Court 8.137 long, complex, and intimidating to read.
+Proposed form APP-014 has also become a very long form as a result of combining these processes.
+Lengthy, complex, or intimidating rules or forms are particularly problematic for self-represented litigants.
+Based on this and other comments, the committee has revised its proposal to include amendments to rule 8.137 and revisions to form APP-003 and proposed form APP-014 eliminating the option to use the settled statement as a record of the documents filed in the case.
+PAF asks that the Appellate Advisory Committee explore whether there is an alternative to combining the abovementioned processes.
+If the Committee determines that the processes must be combined, then PAF asks that the Committee explore how to revise Rule 8.137 and form APP-014 so that they are shorter and simpler to understand.
 California Appellate Court Clerks Association by Daniel P. Potter, President San Jose,CA Yes.
 The option to attach documents to the settled statement should be eliminated as these documents should be included in an appendix under CRC, Rule 8.124.
 Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.
 Court of Appeal, 2nd Appellate District By Thomas Kalay Managing Attorney Unfortunately, proposed rule 8.137 also departs more than occasionally from plain English.
 As an illustration, it takes a trained appellate specialist and several readings to parse out all that is required by subdivision (b)(4).
 It would be more comprehensible if the rule would simply list the documents that are otherwise required in the clerk's transcript by subdivision (b)(1) of rule 8.122.
-Subdivision (b)(4) states that these documents must "accompany" the condensed narrative, leaving it open just what "accompany" means, rather than stating in simple English that these documents must be submitted.
-Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.
-Family Violence Appellate Project by Erin Smith San Francisco Yes, it adds additional work that may not be necessary due to the use of the appendix.
-Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.
-Superior Court of Orange County by Civil and Probate Operations Managers Furthermore, we support eliminating the option that allows an appellant to use a settled statement as the record of the documents filed in the trial court by attaching copies of the required documents to the statement given that appellants can use an appendix for the same purpose and because this option is rarely used by appellants.
-Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.
+Subdivision (b)(4) states that these documents must "accompany" the condensed narrative, leaving it open just what "accompany" means, rather than stating in Please see the response to the comments of the Advisory Committee on Providing Access and Fairness above.